 If Twitter is your jam, learn more about how to create a Twitter strategy, create content and use video, track your engagements and more!

 Photography and Video Help

 While we would always recommend that you use a fellow creative for your photographic and video needs, we also understand that sometimes budgets don’t allow for that.
 Here are a few resources we recommend.

-Unsplash is a platform fueled by a photographic community that has generously gifted hundreds of thousands of their own photos.
-All images and videos on Unsplash are copyright free and you can do as you wish!
+Unsplash is a platform fuelled by a photographic community that has generously gifted hundreds of thousands of their own photos.
+All images and videos on Unsplash are copyright free and you use them as you wish!
 Attribution is not required, but the photographers appreciate a credit as it provides exposure to their work and encourages them to continue sharing.

-Without the need for any programming or technical skills, you can use Spak’s powerful video maker to create videos the professionals would be proud of.
-You can also create other presentations, graphics and websites.
+Without the need for any programming or technical skills, you can use Spark’s powerful video maker to create videos the professionals would be proud of.
+You can also create other presentations, graphics and animations.
 Very cool stuff!